Affecting 1 in 2,500

 Prescribing the Richie Brace

 The following is the same patient wearing a customised Richie Brace on both feet.
-The podiatrists at Foot Health Clinic are experienced in prescribing the Richie Brace for people with Charcot-Marie-Tooth disease, as well as other chronic, painful foot or ankle conditions.
+Our podiatrists in Brisbane Northside are experienced in prescribing the Richie Brace for people with Charcot-Marie-Tooth disease, as well as other chronic, painful foot or ankle conditions.

 If you have Charcot-Marie-Tooth disease and feel you might benefit from the Richie Brace, contact us for a comprehensive foot and ankle assessment.